 in the nesting boxes and coop help to curtail poultry lice, mites, fleas and other pests from taking up residence in the coop and on your chickens.

-I Cannot Recommend these Popular Treatments in Backyard Chickens ~Sevin Dust 5%
+I Cannot Recommend these Popular Treatments in Backyard Chickens for Chicken Health Issues.

-When used on chickens, these chemicals are detected in tissue, fat deposits, and eggs.
+After one applies these on chickens, one will find the chemicals in tissue, fat deposits, and eggs.
 These detected chemical levels are considered “safe” by the EPA.
 However, personally, I know that chemicals can have a cumulative effect in the body and I prefer to keep them out of my food source entirely.
-(Source: Pesticides in Food 1999- Review by the World Health Organization and the Food and Agricultural Organization of the United Nations.) ~Wazine
+(Source: Pesticides in Food 1999- Review by the World Health Organization and the Food and Agricultural Organization of the United Nations.)